Denulion/Car-Service/README.md

 ## Testing

-Unit tests are included and require a running Docker container (via `docker-compose up`) for Liquibase to pass (rougtly done 50% of tests, still WIP, will be finished as soon as possible):
+Unit tests are included and require a running Docker container (via `docker-compose up`) for Liquibase to pass:

 ```bash
 mvn test